ivelin/zk0/.kilocode/rules/memory-bank/tech.md

 - **LeRobot Sync**: Use `LEROBOT_VERSION=$(pip show lerobot | grep Version | cut -d ' ' -f 2)` then `cd $HOME/lerobot && git fetch --tags && git checkout tags/v${LEROBOT_VERSION}` (or nearest matching tag if exact not available).
 Run these commands after any pyproject.toml updates or when switching branches to maintain consistency.
 Always verify the checked-out version matches the installed dependency.

+## Code Organization and Refactoring

+### File Size Limits
+- **New Source Files**: All new source files should be under 500 lines of code (LOC) when possible for maintainability and readability.
+This ensures modular design and prevents bloated files.
+Exceptions require explicit approval in code reviews.

 ## Known Fixes and Configurations

 ### FL Scheduler Reset for Partial Rounds